 - Smoking is banned in all commercial premises and enclosed public places.

-For every hazard you have identified, decide whether your existing precautions are adequate.
+For every hazard you have identified, decide whether your existing health and safety precautions are adequate.

-Your precautions must be sufficient to reduce the risk to an acceptable level
+Your health and safety precautions must be sufficient to reduce the risk to an acceptable level

 - If necessary, take advice.